davemollen/dm-SpaceEcho/README.md

-## dm-Reverb
+## dm-SpaceEcho

-A reverb effect written in Rust.
+A space echo effect written in Rust.
 The effect can be compiled to a [lv2](./lv2) or [vst](./vst) plugin.
 This plugin has been written primarily to run on [Mod devices](https://moddevices.com/).
 And because I mainly use this for guitar it's just mono to stereo for now.